cajubelt/emotion-steering/README.md

 This is a small replication, not a paper.
 Known limitations:

-- **Single model size.** The two reported steering examples are on `gemma-4-E4B-it`; pipeline mechanics have been verified end-to-end on `gemma-4-E2B-it`.
+- **Single model size.** The reported steering examples are on `gemma-4-E4B-it`; pipeline mechanics have been verified end-to-end on `gemma-4-E2B-it`.
 The directions and the layer-depth heuristic may not transfer cleanly to other variants without retuning.
-- **Qualitative validation.** Steering effects are illustrated with example completions rather than a quantitative sweep over steering strength × emotion × held-out prompt set.
+- **Small held-out set.** The strongest split (`story`) is two prompts per emotion (16 total).
+Per-emotion numbers are suggestive rather than statistically robust; the right reading is "the strong directions are clearly above chance" rather than "this emotion is strictly better than that one."
+- **`centered_cosine` is a diagnostic, not a fix.** The flag subtracts the mean held-out activation before scoring, which removes a prompt-side common-mode bias that otherwise lets a single direction dominate the rankings.
+The vectors themselves are unchanged — under the default `cosine` scoring the same bias is still present.
+A real fix would address the bias at construction time (e.g. subtract a prompt-class mean during extraction) rather than at scoring time.
-- **Confounded directions.** As noted in the Results section, the `angry` direction appears to encode situational framing alongside affect.
+- **Confounded directions.** As the negative-angry demo illustrates, the `angry` direction encodes a situational frame ("I was wronged, here is the response") alongside affect, not just a tone slider.
 A cleaner protocol would isolate valence from context, e.g. by contrasting matched-content stories that differ only in emotional tone.
+- **Near-neighbour geometry collapses.** The PCA shows `afraid` and `nervous` essentially on top of each other, and their pairwise cosine is the highest in the matrix.
+The other directions are reasonably separated, but anything an analysis says about the `afraid` / `nervous` distinction in this run should be treated as noise.
+- **Qualitative demos pin the seed.** The two demos in the Results section are at fixed `--seed` values chosen to surface a clean monotonic effect.
+A more robust qualitative writeup would average over multiple seeds and screen for cherry-picking.
+- **Blind topic judge is itself a model.** The pass that dropped `surprised` cuts label noise but is not ground truth; the surviving topics are ones a particular `gpt-5.4-mini` snapshot agreed with, not topics validated against humans.